 How the Right is Failing to Seize the Literary Talent Left Behind by Wokeness

 The creative writing world was lost to wokeness long ago.
-Because of this, the Right has been gifted a tremendous opening by the woke Left to fill this vacuum and create institutions that attract creative talent, but very little, if anything, is happening on this front.
+Because of this, the Right has been gifted a tremendous opening to fill this vacuum and create institutions that attract creative talent.
+But very little, if anything, is happening on this front.
 One of the reasons for this is that the Right has instead been focusing on creating think tanks in which the same policy issues are litigated and re-litigated by bow-tied nerds who wonder why they’ve lost the culture war and the culture at large, ceding the artistic terrain to the Left and its commissars.
 The think tank machinery doesn’t lend itself to imaginative thinking, of course, but even if the institutional Right wanted to fund or support creative outlets, it is, in its current form, temperamentally unable to do so.

 The rightwing intelligentsia is constrained by a desire for respectability at all costs, a mindset that attracts office-dwelling bureaucrats and those with a complete inability to understand creative work and the artistic lifestyle.
 This desire for respectability makes it impossible to align oneself with writers and artists with transgressive sensibilities whose work might offend the affected prudish nature of the wonks.
 I say “affected” because a cursory glance at the DC swamp scene, in which boozy lunches where staffers play grab-ass are par for the course, is anything but prude and respectable.
 The bowties and nerdiness is all for show.
 The truth is that the institutional Right, young and old, completely misunderstands, and is very often, derisive of creative work and the artistic mind.